EXPLAINER: Video dominates trial in George Floyd’s death

 “My instincts were telling me that something is wrong.
 Something is not right,” Scurry said.
 She eventually called a sergeant to report what she had seen.

 Several additional bystander videos were played in the trial’s early days, showing Floyd’s treatment from slightly different angles.
 One was shot by a man parked in a car behind Floyd’s when officers pulled Floyd from the car at gunpoint.
-Footage from police body cameras was introduced on Tuesday.
+Footage from police body cameras was introduced on Tuesday, and it was played at length: roughly 20 minutes from when officers arrived and confronted Floyd to the moment his body was loaded into an ambulance.
+The video likely gave some jurors their first up-close look at officers’ struggle to get Floyd into a police SUV, and when that failed, a different angle as the officers held Floyd facedown on the ground for more than 9 minutes.

 Other new video included surveillance video from inside the Cup Foods store where Floyd was accused of passing the counterfeit bill, as well as street level surveillance video outside the store from two different cameras: one from in front of Cup Foods and the other from a restaurant across the street.